YaeSaraki/MinerTrack/README.md

 - MinerTrack has been tested on servers with about 20 simultaneous players, with very few false positives (*default config*).
 - MinerTrack is free.

+**And, if you are afraid of players bypassing `RaytraceAntiXray`, you can use it together with this plugin to complement each other!**

 ![Image](./Images/Features.png)

 - Detect XRayer